rbms-bsc/DCRMR/_pages/PPDM/Place-of-manufacture.md

 ## 5.31.39 Place names in more than one language or script

-<a name="5.31.39.1">5.31.39.1</a>  If the name of the place of manufacture appears in more than one language or script, transcribe the place in the language or script of the [Title proper](/DCRMR/title/Title-proper/), or if this criterion does not apply, transcribe the place that appears first.
+<a name="5.31.39.1">5.31.39.1</a>  If the name of the place of manufacture appears in more than one language or script, transcribe the place in the language or script of the [Title proper](/DCRMR/title/Title-proper/) or, if this criterion does not apply, transcribe the place that appears first.
 Transcribe the remaining place(s) as [Parallel place of manufacture](/DCRMR/ppdm/Parallel-place-of-manufacture/).
 Always make a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement) to indicate the original position on the source of any transposed statements (see [5.34.33.1](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.33.1)).

 ---